NOTE:

 Four Speeds, Gary Usher

-The Usherettes (who are
+and The Usherettes (who

-better known to Beach
+are better known to

-Boys fans as The
+Beach Boys fans as The

-Honeys),
+Honeys), The

-The Competitors, The
+Competitors, The

 Go-Go's, The Devons, and